officialskum/officialskum.github.io/README.md

 ### Hyper Pong info:

 A group project me and a couple of friends from school worked on (Hampus Brandtman & Luca Salmi).
-We designed a working physics engine from the ground up inside Kotlin, custom graphic assets (kudos to Hampus) and we even made our own theme song for the game!
+We designed a working physics engine from the ground up inside Kotlin, custom graphic assets (kudos to Hampus).
+I even took the time to create our own create theme song with some input from the group!
 The idea was to create a pong game with an RPG element where you could earn gems through playing which you could then spend in a gemshop for different perks (such as increase board-width, different powerups etc...)

 ## [Trivia Quiz](https://github.com/sarahparah/triviaquiz)